 It was after a Tweed course in Tucson Arizona, June 2019.
-We were sitting with a group of young American orthodontists at some Mexican place in the downtown enjoying our tacos and discussing some of the common issues which all young specialists are facing across the globe.
-Then out of the blue one colleague asked me – “Is this true that the Russians always lie?”
+We were sitting with a group of young American orthodontists at some Mexican place downtown enjoying our tacos and discussing some of the common issues which all young specialists are facing across the globe.
+Then out of the blue one colleague asked me – “Is it true that the Russians always lie?”

 Frankly, I was quite happy she brought this up.
-I then went to great lengths explaining the structure of Russian language and its history, partially admitting and partially denying her notion.
-Firstly, it is really super-hard to state something precise in a language which doesn’t have articles.
-Secondly, when it comes to holding a discussion about orthodontics in Russian we are stepping into an even more troublesome waters due to the confusion in terms and the lack of basic orthodontic knowledge among the senior generation of clinicians.
-Furthermore, the communist propaganda which had been butchering the language for a number of decades also left a significant heritage we are still grappling with.
+Then I went to great lengths explaining the structure of the Russian language and its history, partially admitting and partially denying her notion.
+Firstly, it is super-hard to state something precise in a language which doesn’t have articles.
+Secondly, when it comes to holding a discussion about orthodontics in Russian we are stepping into an even more troublesome waters due to terminology and the lack of basic orthodontic knowledge among the senior generation of clinicians.
+Furthermore, the communist propaganda which had been butchering the language for a number of decades also left a significant heritage we are still grappling with today.

 Despite all these predispositions which could make the language pretty vague and therefore create prejudices towards the particular group of people, I don’t think that dishonesty should be regarded as a national trait.
-At the end of the day, people are free to change their current language to the one they are more comfortable with.
-And this is what I am now witnessing among the younger generation of orthodontists around myself.
+At the end of the day, people are free to change the language they use for professional matters.
+At least, for the purpose of sheer convenience.
+This is what I am now witnessing among the younger generation of orthodontists around me.
 I guess the transition to English is a natural and inevitable process we should take for granted.

 However, are we immune to deceit using English?

 Of course, it is naive to think so.
 Yes, the Russians were historically very innovative in concocting various deceptions such as, for example, Potemkin villages.
-However, over the past century, in my view, they fell behind pretty significantly.
+However, over the past century, in my view, this has decreased significantly.
 I guess this has a lot to do with incredible advances in marketing in the West which probably the Russians have not yet completely adopted.

 Let’s get the focus back to orthodontics.
 In their AJO-DO guest editorial from 2010, Kevin O’Brien and Jonathan Sandler quite reasonably stated the following: